 Reasonable Fear

 Determining what is reasonable depends on the specific situation and the circumstances surrounding the self-defense in question.
-It is important to understand that a criminal defense attorney with experience defending individuals using self can help prove that your actions were reasonable given the situation and circumstances you were facing.
+It is important to understand that a criminal defense attorney with experience defending individuals using self defense can help prove that your actions were reasonable given the situation and circumstances you were facing.

 Equivalent Response